 - Icing after activity

-- Correction of abnormal biomechanics, using orthotics, taping, strengthening or stretching
+- Correction of abnormal biomechanics, using custom made orthotics, taping, strengthening or stretching

-- Physiotherapy treatment may include ultrasound, massage, education and a specific home exercise programme aimed at stretching and strengthening muscles of the lower limb including a gradual return to activity as appropriate
+- Physiotherapy treatment may include ultrasound, deep connective tissue massage, dry needling acupuncture, footwear advice and a specific home exercise programme aimed at stretching and strengthening muscles of the lower limb including a gradual return to activity as appropriate

 Shin splints generally respond well to rest and treatment.
-Provided sufficient rest is allowed, six weeks would be the average time frame for return to sport and normal activity.
-It is essential that any biomechanical or training issues are addressed to prevent recurrence of the injury.
-It is also important to ensure adequate rest and appropriate treatment is provided to avoid ongoing complications, such as stress fractures.
+Provided treatment recommendations are followed, six weeks would be the average time frame for return to sport and normal activity.